RotherOSS/doc-otobo-installation/content/migration-from-otrs.rst

     sqlplus otobo/otobo@//127.0.0.1/orclpdb1.localdomain < /home/bernhard/devel/OTOBO/otobo/2021-03-31_13-36-55/orclpdb1.localdomain_post.sql >sqlplus.out 2>&1
     double check with `select owner, table_name from all_tables where table_name like 'ARTICLE_DATA_OT%_CHAT';

-5. Start the web server for otobo again
+5. Start the web server for OTOBO again

 6. Proceed with step 5, that is with running ``migration.pl``.

 .. note::

     If migrating to OTOBO version greater or equal 10.1 the script ``/opt/otobo/scripts/DBUpdate-to-10.1.pl`` has to be executed, to create the tables ``stats_report`` & ``data_storage``, which were newly added in version 10.1.

-Optional Step: Streamlined migration of the database (only for experts and spezial scenarios)
+Optional Step: Streamlined Migration of the Database (only for Experts and Special Scenarios)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the general migration strategy, all data in the database tables is copied row by row from the OTRS database
-into the OTOBO database.
+In the general migration strategy, all data in the database tables is copied row by row from the OTRS database into the OTOBO database.
-Exporting the data from the OTRS database and importing it into the OTOBO database might save time and is more
-stable in some circumstances.
+Exporting the data from the OTRS database and importing it into the OTOBO database might save time and is more stable in some circumstances.

 .. note::